fmi-basel/LSTree/README.md

 The size of the deep learning models might need to be adjusted based on the available VRAM during training.

 ### Folder structure
-The data are expected to be organized with 2-level sub-folders for movie and channels respectively:
+A certain data structure is expected so tat the workflow can run smoothly: it should ideally be organized with 2-level sub-folders for movie and channels respectively:

 ```bash
 .